chrys87/simple-orca-plugin-system/README.md

-SOAPS — Simple Orca Plugin System
+SOPS — Simple Orca Plugin System
 ===================================

-SOAPS provides a simple way to write custom plugins for screen  reader Orca.
+SOPS provides a simple way to write custom plugins for screen  reader Orca.
 It requires Orca to be installed.

 Manual Installation